ant-design/ant-design/components/notification/demo/basic.md

 const openNotification = function () {
   notification.open({
-    message: 'The is the title',
+    message: 'This is the title',
     description: 'This is the content of the notification.This is the content of the notification.This is the content of the notification.', });
 };